sheldonhull/magetools/README.md

 [![codecov](https://codecov.io/gh/sheldonhull/magetools/branch/main/graph/badge.svg?token=FPHYYO5ZF2)](https://codecov.io/gh/sheldonhull/magetools)

-General tooling helpers for simplifying cross repository automation using Mage.
+General tooling helpers for simplifying cross-repository automation using Mage.

 The test coverage shown is informal, as these aren't setup always with full standard tests.
 Primarily the tests just import and run to confirm no errors.
 When possible, I do test the functionality.

 Mage is a good case of a little magic making things faster and easier to adopt, while making it a bit trickier to test functions IMO.

+## Getting Bootstrapped On A New Repo

+Jump start a new repo with the [GitHub - sheldonhull/scripts-to-rule-them-all-go](https://github.com/sheldonhull/scripts-to-rule-them-all-go)

 ## Other Go Focused Tools for Task Automation